-Commercial (freight) rail service is provided in Smyth County by Norfolk Southern and transects the county parallel to I-81.
+Commercial (freight) rail service is provided in Smyth County by Norfolk Southern and transects the County parallel to I-81.
 Within Smyth County, Norfolk Southern operates rail stations at Groseclose, Atkins, Mt.
 Carmel, Marion, and Chilhowie.
 Norfolk Southern is a large freight operator along the eastern seaboard as well as many states in the eastern portions of the American heartland.
 Currently, Norfolk Southern operates in 25 states (Florida, Georgia, Alabama, Mississippi, Louisiana, Texas, Tennessee, South Carolina, North Carolina, Virginia, West Virginia, Kentucky, Missouri, Illinois, Indiana, Michigan, Ohio, Pennsylvania, Maryland, Delaware, New Jersey, New York, Massachusetts, New Hampshire, and Maine).

 As of 2023, there is no commuter rail service that operates in Smyth County.
-The closest Amtrak station to Smyth County is located in Hinton, WV, which is 94 miles by car and 67.3 miles as the crow flies from downtown Marion.
+The closest Amtrak station to Smyth County is located in Hinton, WV, which is 94 miles by car and 67.3 miles as the crow flies from downtown Marion with the second closest station located in Roanoke (105 miles by car).
 Since 2021, when then Governor Ralph Northam announced an expansion of Amtrak services to Christiansburg, VA, there has been hope that commuter service would be established in the greater SWVA region.
 Although a seemingly small step, the creation of a station in Christiansburg would move access to commuter rail from 94 miles to 70 miles by car, which would cut drive-time nearly in half.
 Steps have been taken to make the Christiansburg extension a reality, with recent talks of expanded service to Abingdon and Bristol.